plenta/contao-tooltip-bundle/README.md

-# Contao Modal / Dialog / Tooltip
+# Contao Modal / Dialog / Tooltip  / Overlay

 Easy way to get editor friendly additional information as a tooltip/modal popup/dialog.
 Add tooltips/modal/dialog next to a lot of elements.